-We expect to continue to incur significant and increasingly higher expenses and operating losses for the fore eseeable future.
-V N e anticipate that our expenses will increase substantially if and as we:
+We expect to continue to incur significant and increasingly higher expenses and operating losses for the foreseeable future.
+We anticipate that our expenses will increase substantially if and as we:

-progress our current and any future product candidates through preclinical and clinical development; 55 continue our research and discovery activities; continue our research and discovery activities, continue the development of our ABC Platform; initiate and conduct additional preclinical, clinical or other studies for our current and any future product candidates; change or add additional contract manufacturers or suppliers; seek regulatory approvals and marketing authorizations for our product candidates, including KSI-301; establish sales, marketing and distribution infrastructure to commercialize any products for which we obtain approval; acquire or in-license product candidates, intellectual property and technologies; make milestone, royalty or other payments due under any current or future collaboration or license agreements; obtain, maintain, expand, protect and enforce our intellectual property portfolio; attract, hire and retain qualified personnel; experience any delays or encounter other issues related to our operations; meet the requirements and demands of being a public company; and defend against any product liability claims or other lawsuits related to our products.
+progress our current and any future product candidates through preclinical and clinical development; work with our contract manufacturers to scale up the manufacturing processes for our product candidates or, in the future, establish and operate a manufacturing facility; continue our research and discovery activities; continue the development of our ABC Platform; initiate and conduct additional preclinical, clinical or other studies for our current and any future product candidates; change or add additional contract manufacturers or suppliers; seek regulatory approvals and marketing authorizations for our product candidates, including KSI-301; establish sales, marketing and distribution infrastructure to commercialize any products for which we obtain approval; acquire or in-license product candidates, intellectual property and technologies; make milestone, royalty or other payments due under any current or future collaboration or license agreements; obtain, maintain, expand, protect and enforce our intellectual property portfolio; attract, hire and retain qualified personnel; experience any delays or encounter other issues related to our operations; meet the requirements and demands of being a public company; and defend against any product liability claims or other lawsuits related to our products.
 Our prior losses and expected future losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.
-In icular quarter or quarters, our operating results could be below the expectations of securities analysts or investors, which could cause our stock decline. velopment is a highly uncertain undertaking and involves a substantial degree of risk.
-We have never generated any revenue from product ad we may never generate revenue or be profitable.
-We have no products approved for commercial sale and have not generated any revenue from product sales.
+In icular quarter or quarters, our operating results could be below the expectations of securities analysts or investors, which could cause our stock decline. evelopment is a highly uncertain undertaking and involves a substantial degree of risk.
+We have never generated any revenue from product nd we may never generate revenue or be profitable. revenue We have no products approved for commercial sale and have not generated any revenue from product sales.
 We do not anticipate generating any from product sales until after we have successfully completed clinical development and received regulatory approval for the commercial sale of a candidate, if ever.
-Our ability to generate revenue and achieve profitability depends significantly on many factors, including: successfully completing research and preclinical and clinical development of our product candidates; obtaining regulatory approvals and marketing authorizations for product candidates for which we successfully complete clinical development and clinical trials; developing a sustainable and scalable manufacturing process for our product candidates, as well as establishing and maintaining commercially viable supply relationships with third parties that can provide adequate products and services to support clinical activities and any commercial demand for our product candidates; identifying, assessing, acquiring and/or developing new product candidates; negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter; launching and successfully commercializing product candidates for which we obtain regulatory and marketing approval, either by collaborating with a partner or, if launched independently, by establishing a sales, marketing and distribution infrastructure; obtaining and maintaining an adequate price for our product candidates, both in the United States and in foreign countries where our products are commercialized; obtaining adequate reimbursement for our product candidates from payors; obtaining market acceptance of our product candidates as viable treatment options; addressing any competing technological and market developments; 56 maintaining, protecting, expanding and enforcing our portfolio of intellectual property rights, including patents, trade secrets and know-how; and attracting, hiring and retaining qualified personnel.
+C Our ability to generate revenue and achieve profitability depends significantly on many factors, including: successfully completing research and preclinical and clinical development of our product candidates; obtaining regulatory approvals and marketing authorizations for product candidates for which we successfully complete clinical development and clinical trials; developing a sustainable and scalable manufacturing process for our product candidates, as well as establishing and maintaining commercially viable supply relationships with third parties that can provide adequate products and services to support clinical activities and any commercial demand for our product candidates; identifying, assessing, acquiring and/or developing new product candidates; negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter; -0

+П with a partner or, if launched independently, by establishing a sales, marketing and distribution infrastructure; obtaining and maintaining an adequate price for our product candidates, both in the United States and in foreign countries where our products are commercialized; obtaining adequate reimbursement for our product candidates from payors; obtaining market acceptance of our product candidates as viable treatment options; addressing any competing technological and market developments; maintaining, protecting, expanding and enforcing our portfolio of intellectual property rights, including patents, trade secrets and know-how; and attracting, hiring and retaining qualified personnel.